Colo-Colo B: Colo-Colo Junior

-Founded in 1937, with the reserve team of Colo-Colo, playing in the Serie B, the former Chilean second division, was immediately dissolved due to financial problems of that level, but however, was re-established in 1999, under the name of Colo-Colo Junior, in where players like Sebastián González, Luis Ignacio Quinteros become in stars with the pass of time, being champions after with the club.
-Despite of the sport success, the club again was dissolved, now due to the financial problems of Colo-Colo, that led to the team to the bankruptcy.
+Founded in 1937, with the reserve team of Colo-Colo, playing in the Serie B, the former Chilean second division, was immediately dissolved due to financial problems of that level, but however, was re-established in 1999, under the name of Colo-Colo Junior, where players like Sebastián González, Luis Ignacio Quinteros become stars with the passing of time, being champions after with the club.
+Despite the sport success, the club again was dissolved, now due to the financial problems of Colo-Colo, that led the team to bankruptcy.

 Professional era

 Inaugural season

 After of the approval of the Segunda División on 23 November 2011, and the confirmation on 21 February of the next year, the club debuted against Rangers B at the Estadio Fiscal de Talca, in a 1–0 defeat with a goal of Eduardo Saldaña in the 83rd minute.
 During that game, also the club played with some players of the first team like, winning the next week 5–0 to Fernández Vial at the Estadio Monumental David Arellano, only with the presence of Osmar Molinas and Miguel Ángel González, players of the first team, on difference of the last game in where the club used to five players of the first team.